botcoin-core/botcoin-insight-ui/README.md

 # Insight UI

-A Dash blockchain explorer web application service for [Dashcore Node](https://github.com/dashevo/dashcore-node) using [Insight API](https://github.com/dashevo/insight-api).
+A Botcoin blockchain explorer web application service for [Dashcore Node](https://github.com/botcoin-core/dashcore-node) using [Insight API](https://github.com/botcoin-core/insight-api).

 ## Quick Start

-Please see the guide at [https://bitcore.io/guides/full-node](https://bitcore.io/guides/full-node) for information about getting a block explorer running.
-This is only the front-end component of the block explorer, and is packaged together with all of the necessary components in [Dashcore](https://github.com/dashevo/dashcore).
+Please see the guide at [https://botcore.io/guides/full-node](https://botcore.io/guides/full-node) for information about getting a block explorer running.
+This is only the front-end component of the block explorer, and is packaged together with all of the necessary components in [Dashcore](https://github.com/botcoin-core/dashcore).

 ## Getting Started